ForLoveOfCats/SkyOfSteel/README.md

 * Clone the git repo (or download as zip and extract)
 * Cd into the project root and run `nuget restore SkyOfSteel.sln`
-* Open the Godot editor to the project and let it reimport all the assets then close it
-* Open the editor again and hit "Play" near the upper right corner (play icon)
+* Open the Godot editor to the project and let it reimport all the assets then hit "Play" near the upper right corner (play icon)
   * The editor will proceed to build and launch the project